scrapinghub/scrapy-poet/docs/providers.rst

     However, this would result in the following warning message:

         A request has been encountered with callback=None which defaults to the parse() method.
-On such cases, when the parse() method is annotated with DummyResponse (or its, subclasses) no dependencies will be built by scrapy-poet.
+On such cases, annotated dependencies in the parse() method won't be built by scrapy-poet.
+However, if the request has callback=parse, the annotated dependencies will be built.

     This means that ``page`` isn't injected into the ``parse()`` method, leading to this error: